 Despite the great benefits of fiber-reinforced plastic, some limitations still occur. below are the disadvantages of FRPs.

-- Their strength in a direction perpendicular to the fibers is extremely low (up to 5%) compared with the strength along the length of fibers.
+- Their strength in a direction perpendicular to the fibers is extremely low (up to 5%) compared with the strength along the length of the fibers.

 - Material Design can be complex